 Reimagining Government Implementation in Complex Environments

 Government strategies and policies depend on effective implementation to achieve their desired outcomes.
 However, complex emergent challenges – such as the Covid-19 pandemic, digital transformation, and climate change – have exposed gaps in the ability of many governments to implement plans and deliver public goods and services.
-This Dialogue will bring together practitioners and experts in public governance to discuss successful cases of governments implementing effectively in complex environments.
-It aims to distil and develop useful principles, lessons and tools for governments, to enhance government performance in an increasingly complex world.
+This Dialogue brought together practitioners and experts in public governance to discuss successful cases of governments implementing effectively in complex environments.
+The conversation aimed to distil and develop useful principles, lessons, and tools for governments, to enhance government performance in an increasingly complex world.

 Post-Global Governance: New Planetary Institutions for the Climate